phpMussel/phpMussel/_docs/readme.en.md

 "scannable_threshold"
 - Threshold to the length of raw data that phpMussel is permitted to read and scan (in case there are any noticeable performance issues while scanning).
 Default = 32MB.
 Zero or null value disables the threshold.
 Generally, this value shouldn't be less than the average filesize of file uploads that you want and expect to receive to your server or website, shouldn't be more than the filesize_limit directive, and shouldn't be more than roughly one fifth of the total allowable memory allocation granted to PHP via the `php.ini` configuration file.
 This directive exists to try to prevent phpMussel from using up too much memory (that'd prevent it from being able to successfully scan files above a certain filesize).

+"allow_leading_trailing_dots"
+- Allow leading and trailing dots in filenames?
+This can sometimes be used to hide files, or to trick some systems into allowing directory traversal.
+False = Don't allow [Default].
+True = Allow.

 #### "compatibility" (Category)
 Compatibility directives for phpMussel.